PDF

 This guideline was developed to help define what is meant by “good character” and explain why it is important within the engineering profession in Canada in the best interest of the public.

-Good character is a requirement of engineers in every regulator in Canada.
-Character is defined as the combination of qualities which distinguishes one individual from another.
+Good character is a requirement of engineers in every regulator in Canada [1].
+Character is defined as “1. the collective qualities or characteristics, especially mental and moral, that distinguish a person or thing.
+2. moral strength.
+3. reputation” [2].
 Good character connotes moral and ethical strength and includes traits such as integrity, candour, honesty and trustworthiness.

 The evaluation of character, and the agreement of what is considered to be of good or bad character is subjective and fluid.
-Some behaviours and attitudes that were tolerated or even encouraged 50 years ago are no longer considered acceptable.
+Some behaviours and attitudes that were once tolerated or even encouraged are no longer considered acceptable.
 Our evaluation of character is influenced by social mores, which vary based on culture and location, and change with time.

 2 Importance

 The public trusts that engineers have the technical and ethical competence to serve society and have a willingness to put the public interest first.
-As the public may lack specialized engineering knowledge, they typically form opinions about engineers based on interpretation of character.
-Therefore individual engineers need to demonstrate good character in order to maintain public trust, and with it the right of self-regulation.
+As the public may lack specialized engineering knowledge, they typically form opinions about engineers based on interpretation of character and the quality of engineering practices.
+Therefore, individual engineers must demonstrate good character, in addition to adhering to their jurisdiction’s Code of Ethics, in order to maintain public trust, and with it the right of self-regulation.
+Demonstration of good character includes, amongst other aspects, conduct within a professional capacity and may also include personal conduct.

 The engineering profession understands that public trust is carefully conferred and must be protected; trust is fragile and easily lost.
 In the best interest of the public, the regulators therefore seek to ensure:

-1. that all applicants are of good character before admitting them, and
+- that all applicants are of good character before admitting them; and,

 This requirement is not unique.
-In fact, most self-regulated professions in Canada have similar obligations, for similar reasons.
+In fact, most self-regulated professions (e.g., healthcare professions, law, accounting, etc.) in Canada have similar obligations, for similar reasons.
 Self-regulation is not possible without trust, and the simplest way to gain and maintain that trust is through the good character of individual registrants.

 3 Defining good character